suggestvariable/cpp/assignment_3/README.md

-# this progam generates 20 random numbers, and then performs various functions to manipulate that data.
+This progam generates 20 random numbers, and then performs various functions to manipulate that data.